- Our Story

 Biomass and Waste

-**Unspecified sources of power means electricity from open market transactions that are not traceable to specific generation sources.
+2. Unspecified power is electricity that has been purchased through open market transactions and is not traceable to a specific generation source.

 For specific information about this electricity product, call Alameda Municipal Power at (510) 748-3900.
 For general information about the Power Content Label, visit the California Energy Commission website or contact the California Energy Commission at (844) 454-2906.